-The taste is buttery, bold but so smooth, slightly sweet and fruity with a nutty undertone.
+It’s buttery, bold but so smooth, slightly sweet and fruity with a nutty undertone.
 It’s a rich but wonderfully clean and clear cup of coffee.

-I don’t think I’ve ever had a coffee with a better body/mouthfeel.
-Because of this, there’s also a fresh but roasty, carmelly aftertaste that made me not even want a mint, a drink of water or anything else to clear my palate!
+There’s also a fresh but roasty, carmelly aftertaste that made me not even want a mint, a drink of water or anything else to clear my palate!

 The aftertaste is outstanding and this is the only coffee I’ve tried where I wanted the aftertaste to linger on my tongue and didn’t want anything to wash it out.